calista-ai/crowdsourcing-app/README.md

 Calista team developed and used this app to build a comparison-based dataset on website aesthetics.

-*Example from the evaluation proccess*:
+*Example from the evaluation process*:

 ![](/front-end/src/assets/img/demo.gif)